-Raspberry Pi can form powerful little computers capable of running all kinds of software, with Kodi included.
+Raspberry Pi can form powerful little computers capable of running all kinds of software.
 In fact, assembling your own computer and breathing life into it will most certainly upgrade your tech skills, which makes this a very fun project.
 The same applies to installing Kodi 19 on your Raspberry Pi, turning your device into the ultimate media streamer.

-With this said, we’ll guide you through this procedure via three simple steps.
-Depending on what you’re here for, here are quick jump links that lead you to different steps of installing Kodi on your Raspberry Pi:
+We’ll guide you through the procedure of setting up Kodi via three simple steps.
+Depending on what you’re here for, here are the quick jump links that will lead you to different steps of installing Kodi on your Raspberry Pi.

 - A case for your Raspberry Pi;